On Units in Orders in 2-by-2 Matrices over Quaternion Algebras with Rational Center: Pulling back subgroups of to LG

 \section{Pulling back subgroups of \texorpdfstring{$\PSL_+(\Gamma_4(\R))$ to $\PSL_2(\h(\R))$}{LG}}

-As shown in the previous section, we can find generators for a discrete subgroup of the group $\PSL_+(\Gamma_4(\R))$.
-However, as explained in the introduction, we are interested in a description of a discrete subgroup of the groups $\PSL_2((\frac{x,y}{\Q}))$.
+As shown in the previous section, we can find generating sets for subgroups of finite index of $\PSL_+(\Gamma_4(\Z))$.
+However, as explained in the introduction, we are interested in finding generators of finite index subgroups of discrete subgroups of the groups $\PSL_2((\frac{x,y}{\Q}))$ for $x,y \in \Z_{<0}$.
 In particular, by \cite[Theorem 2.5]{eiskiefvgel} we are interested in the cases $x=y=-1$, $x=-1$, $y=-3$ and $x=-2$, $y=-5$.

-Intuitively, as both $\PSL_+(\Gamma_4(\R))$ and $\PSL_2(\h(\R))$ are isomorphic to $\Iso^+(\Hy^5)$, they are isomorphic.
-We will now describe this isomorphism Details on this can be found in a more general context in \cite[Section 6]{ElsGrunMen}.
+As both $\PSL_+(\Gamma_4(\R))$ and $\PSL_2(\h(\R))$ are isomorphic to $\Iso^+(\Hy^5)$, they are isomorphic.
+We will now describe this isomorphism.
+Details on this can be found in a more general context in \cite[Section 6]{ElsGrunMen}.
 First we define the following two elements

 Note that $\varepsilon_1$ and $\varepsilon_2$ are elements of the centre of $\Cliff_4(\R)$.
 Moreover we have the following:

 Thus $\varepsilon_1$ and $\varepsilon_2$ are orthogonal idempotents in $\Cliff_4(\R)$.
 Now every element $\alpha \in \Cliff_4(\R)$ may be expressed as